 As the presentations began, I immediately felt a bit out of my depth.
-Many of the terms and concepts used were unfamiliar to me, a fresh face in the marketing/advertising community.
-It was a little overwhelming when everyone would take their phones out to take a picture of an important graph or diagram, and I didn’t even know what I was looking at.
-At first, I took to my phone to get definitions and clear up what I couldn’t figure out myself, but that left me behind once I checked back into the presentation.
+Many of the terms and concepts used were unfamiliar to me, especially as a fresh face in the marketing/advertising community.
+It was a little overwhelming when everyone would take their phones out to take a picture of an important graph or diagram.
+For the most part, I didn’t even know what I was looking at.
+At first, I took to my phone out to get definitions and clear up what I couldn’t figure out myself, but that left me behind once I checked back into the presentation.
 I figured it best to not get hung up on the technical terms since I couldn’t learn it all in a day.
 I found myself less overwhelmed and a lot more engaged (caffeinated) in the next couple of speaker’s words.
 Turns out, I actually learned a lot.

 10 Things I Learned at WordStream Live:

 - Even if someone doesn’t click on your add, consumers still remember who you are with surprising accuracy

 - Consumers say they intentionally avoid clicking on ads, but consumers also can only tell the difference between paid and organic results about 50% of the time

 - The same consumers respond to the same ad differently depending on mobile vs. desktop

 - SEO and PPC are not mutually exclusive (for example, it allows you to appear twice on the first page of search results)